Robert Card: What we know about suspect in Maine mass shooting

 Maine law enforcement officials later announced that Robert Card, a 40-year-old Sgt 1st class in the Army Reserve, was wanted as a suspect in the shootings that left 18 dead and 13 others injured.

-On Friday evening it was revealed that his body had been found in woodland close to a recycling centre where he used to work in the town of Lisbon.
+On Friday evening it was revealed that his body had been found in woodlands close to a recycling centre where he used to work in the town of Lisbon.

-As a Sgt 1st class and Petroleum Supply Specialist, he joined in 2002 and had no combat deployments.
+He joined the US Army in 2022 and became a Sgt 1st class and Petroleum Supply Specialist.
+He had no combat deployments during his enlistment.

-He recently disclosed mental health issues, citing experiences of auditory hallucinations including hearing voices and threats to shoot up the National Guard Base in Saco, according to a Maine law enforcement bulletin seen by the Associated Press.
+But recently, the gunman had disclosed mental health issues, citing experiences of auditory hallucinations and threats to attack the National Guard Base in Saco, according to a Maine law enforcement bulletin seen by the Associated Press.

-He was also committed to a mental health facility for two weeks during the summer of 2023.
-According to a report by Macra, Mr Card has a history of arrests for domestic violence and other crimes.
+Over the summer, he was admitted to a mental health facility for two weeks.

-Mr Card’s family members have revealed their shock, with the 40-year-old’s sister-in-law telling The Daily Beast that they are “shaken” by the news.

-“I have known Rob my whole life,” Card said on Thursday.
+“I have known Rob my whole life,” Katie Card told The Daily Beast.
 “He is quiet but the most loving, hardworking, and kind person that I know.
 But in the past year, he had an acute episode of mental health, and it’s been a struggle.”

 She explained that her brother-in-law had begun wearing hearing aids and was convinced he could hear people talking about him at the two locations of the shooting.